In this article, we look at how a lack of cultural awareness can have big cost implications for a business.

 The film "Hollywood Buddha" showed a complete lack of cultural sensitivity by causing outrage and protest on the streets of Sri Lanka, Malaysia and Burma when the designer of the film's poster decided to show the lead actor sitting on the Buddha's head, an act of clear degradation against something holy.

 The concept of Big Brother was somehow taken to the Middle East.
-The show was pulled of the air after its first few episodes due to public protests and pressure from religious bodies stating the show's mixed sex format was against Islamic principles.
+The show was taken off air after its first few episodes due to public protests and pressure from religious bodies stating the show's mixed sex format was against Islamic principles.

 US supermarket giant Wallmart completely failed in its effort to break into the German market.
 Analysts saw the transplanting of US corporate management and retail culture onto an alien environment as the main cause for the massive failure.